We lay out seven steps for expat women towards achieving their career goals.

 How do you perceive yourself?
 Are you confident?
 Do you like yourself?
 Are you proud of your accomplishments?
 What is your attitude to life, on working, on the value that you bring to your job?
 How do you feel about your career?
 Do you feel in control of your future?

 Working on your ‘inner self’ is critical when it comes to creating a career makeover.
 If your internal thoughts are not consistent with the actions that you need to take, you’ll continually feel a sense of disconnection.
 Others will feel it too.

 All change starts on the inside.
-If you need support in this area, consider counseling or coaching, whichever is most appropriate for your situation.
+If you need support in this area, consider counselling or coaching, whichever is most appropriate for your situation.
 Until the inner issues are resolved or healed, it can be very challenging to take the necessary steps that lead to a fulfilling career.

-2. Get balanced
+2. Get Balanced